 Many antifungal shampoos nowadays include an antibacterial formula, which is a bonus for you as you don’t need to buy separate shampoo.

-Here are a few things you want to look for when buying antifungal and antibacterial shampoo for your dog:
+Here are a few things you want to look for when buying an antifungal and antibacterial shampoo for your dog:

 - Ingredients – Look for a shampoo with ingredients like Miconazole, Ketoconazole, or Selenium sulfide.
 Those ingredients are useful to treat fungal infection and other parasitic infections.